Betty (band)

-Betty (stylized as BETTY) is an alternative rock group from New York City.
+Betty (stylized as BETTY) is an alternative pop / rock band from New York City.

 Biography

-The band was formed in Washington D.C. around the scene of the 9:30 club.
+BETTY was formed in 1986 in Washington D.C. around the scene of the 9:30 Club.

+The band is composed of Elizabeth Ziff (vocals, guitar and electronic accompaniment), Alyson Palmer (vocals and bass) and Amy Ziff (vocals and cello).

 In 1989, the band relocated to New York City.
-The name of their first album, Hello, Betty! comes from the standard opening for all their appearances.
-In 1995, the band expanded by adding Tony Salvatore on lead guitar and drums to the initial line-up of vocals with electronic accompaniment, bass and cello.
+The name of their first album, Hello, BETTY! comes from the standard opening for all their appearances.

-Betty appeared in every episode of the 1989 HBO series Encyclopedia, singing educational songs each centered on a particular word, as well as performing the opening and closing theme songs.
-The members involved were Alyson Palmer, Amy Ziff, and Elizabeth Ziff, although they were credited in the show's opening titles as simply "Betty".
+BETTY appeared in every episode of the 1989 HBO series Encyclopedia, singing educational songs each centered on a particular word, as well as performing the opening and closing theme songs.

-In 2002 the group starred in its own off-Broadway show Betty Rules directed by Rent's Michael Greif.
+In 2002, the group starred in its own off-Broadway show BETTY Rules directed by Rent's Michael Greif.
 The musical ran for nine months at the Zipper Theatre.
-The show has since been performed in Chicago at the Lakeside Theatre and sold-out three runs at Theater J in Washington, DC.
-Betty has appeared as a regular guest artist on the television show The L Word, for which they provided the theme song.
+The show has since been performed in Chicago at the Lakeside Theatre and sold out three runs at Theater J in Washington, D.C.

+From 2005 to 2009, BETTY appeared as a regular guest artist on the television show The L Word, for which they provided the theme song.

-Activist entertainers, Betty is as well known for their performances at rallies for causes in which they believe.
+Activist entertainers, BETTY is as well known for their performances at rallies for causes in which they believe.